SUS: How to Easily Grade Your Site’s Usability

 Feel free to ping me in case there are any issues .

 Please note that neither SUS nor WUS is a substitute for user testing.
 It is more of a low cost method to evaluate usability, and to put some number on it.
-That it doesn’t get used very often, considering its age, beats me, but is exactly the motivation for me to point to it, and to make it easier to implement.
+That it doesn’t get used more frequently, considering its age, beats me, but is exactly the motivation for me to point to it, and to make it easier to implement.

-Whether or not SUS can be used as a standard evaluation tool for websites, however, stands and falls with its adoption—your tests—as well as more testing and feedback from usability professionals.
+Whether SUS can be used as a standard evaluation tool for websites, however, stands and falls with its adoption—your tests—as well as more testing and feedback from usability professionals.
 I have some experience when it comes to usability research, testing, and evaluation, but my core domain is still something else.
 With this as the closing remark, try SUS and please share your thoughts and findings.

 If you’ve got a minute, please also take a quick survey rating meiert.com.

 Update (March 4, 2010)

 Luis Guilherme created a Portuguese spreadsheet template for SUS.
 Very cool!

 On December 1, 2009, 15:54 CET, website laten maken said: